cubicula/git101/notes.md

 This may be dangerous of the code depends on the presence of a file.

 Always do git status to see untracked files and consider whether they affect the program.

+## Tracking, branch tracking

+## Committing
+Note:
+- your index gets committed, not your working tree!!!
+(This has many implications.)
+- you get useful stuff stored with commit - timestam, author, and the whole history - because the new commit has a pointer to its predecessors
+- there are other commands apart from `git commit` that _create_ commits - `merge`, `pull`, `push`

+## Repo
+Note:
+- remote repo is a _different_ repo than the local repo even if they are linked.
+There may be branches in the local repo that aren't in the remote repo.
+- Repo is a graph - one graph.
+Local repo is one graph and remote repo is another graph.
+They may be the same graphs (I guess) but thay may be different at times, so they are two graphs, hence two repos.

+## Branches
+Note:
+- the most important thing is that they are just pointers to commits
+- the second most important thing is that they move with commits

+## _HEAD_
+Note:
+- OK, _HEAD_ points to the currently checked-out commit or branch, but what does it _mean_?
+	- it means that the working tree _has_ the copy of the tree of the commit _HEAD_ points to - at least initially right after the commit
+		(exceptions: some untracked files may be in the working tree that have nothing to do with the commit)
+	- it also sets context for git commands, e.g., `git status` shows the status of the branch _HEAD_ points to.
+Or `git push` pushes the checked-out branch.

+## Tags
+One way to think of tags is that they are pointers that point to the non-leaf (not-the-last-one) commits, unlike branches typically do.

+The most important thing about tags is that they do not move with commits as opposed to branches which do move with commits.
+So a tag is stuck on a single commit and never moves from that commit.
+Unless one deletes the tag and creates it elsewhere.

+I don't understand how to track changes in tags locations.
+If a tag marks a release for example, it should be tracked what happened to the tag in the past.